dezzy30000/dukaan/README.md

     - Enter `database` in the `Host name/address` input field.
     - Enter `dukaan_web` in the `Username` input field.
     - Enter `;Ncd660(83m3V8F` in the `Password` input field, optionally check save password and then click Save.

+5. We use PostgREST, a standalone webserver, to turn our PostgreSQL database directly into a RESTful API so we can query it.
+We use Swagger UI to visualise the api.
+Navigate to `http://localhost:8080/` to see it.

 Technologies